 Holders of other flying licenses such as helicopters and gliders can obtain a flight hour credit.

-I'm Interested - What do I do Now?
+I'm Interested - What is the next step?

-We hope you have found the information contained on this page interesting.
+We hope you find the information contained on this page interesting.
 It can appear quite confusing when you're just "starting out".
-That is why we recommend that you visit us in person to discuss your PPL further.
-AVIOMAR is open seven days a week from 09:00am to early evening depending on season, weather, daylight and flying activity.
-Please feel free to fall by and meet one of our instructors.
-Give us a ring beforehand to let us know when you're likely to be dropping by.
-Alternatively, if you wish to book a trial lesson please give us a ring to arrange a date, time and payment details and we will see you then.
+Thus, we highly recommend that you schedule a visit with us in person to further discuss your PPL course.
+We are open seven days a week from 09:00 AM to early evening depending on season, weather, daylight and flying activity.